zx80/flask-simple-auth/README.md

-The module is simply initialize by calling its `Flask` constructor and providing a configuration through `FSA_*` directives, or possibly by calling some methods to register helper functions.
+The module is simply initialize by calling its `Flask` constructor and providing a configuration through `FSA_*` directives, or possibly by calling some methods to register helper functions, such as:

  - a function to retrieve the password hash from the user name.
  - a function which tells whether a user is in a group or role.
+ - functions which define object ownership.

 ```Python
 from FlaskSimpleAuth import Flask